Smoking Cessation for Older Adults: It's Not Too Late!

 - Create a list of ways to distract yourself from a cigarette craving.
 Examples include calling a friend, taking a walk, chewing gum, or taking a warm bath.

 - Reward yourself with a treat (not food) for every week you do not smoke.
-Put the money you save in a jar and watch it grow.
+Put the money you save by not buying cigarettes in a jar and watch it grow.

 - To avoid weight gain, eat low-fat meals and snacks with lots of fruit, vegetables, and whole grains.
 Drink lots of water.
 Exercise daily.
 Consult a nutritionist if weight gain becomes a problem.